 Figure 1.
 The carbon dioxide excess adsorption/desorption isotherms of carbon S-III.
 For differentiation purposes, the desorption curve is a lighter shade than the adsorption curve

 Figure 2.
-The carbon dioxide excess adsorption/desorption isotherms of carbon DW509.
+The carbon dioxide excess adsorption/desorption isotherms of Ultra Microporous Carbon (UMC).
 For differentiation purposes, the desorption curve is a lighter shade than the adsorption curve

 The compressibility factor (z) of carbon dioxide, as a function of pressure and temperature, is used as part of the volumetric calculations to account for the non-ideal behavior of carbon dioxide.
 The National Institute of Standards and Technology (NIST) Reference Fluid Thermodynamic and Transport Properties Database (REFPROP), Version 8.0, 2007, was used to determine the value of the compressibility factor at each pressure and temperature point.